zunstraal/J-Co-Project/languageSpecification/getDictionary.md

 ## Semantics
  * The 1st `ID` token represents a collection in a NoSQL repository;
  * The 2nd `ID` token represents a NoSQL repository (that should be previously declared by means of the [USE DB](/languageSpecification/useDb.md) command);
- * The 3rd `ID` token represents the _logical name_ by means the dictionary can be referenced subsequently.
+ * The 3rd `ID` token represents the _logical name_ by means the dictionary can be subsequently referenced.

 ## Examples